srijasriramdas/CODTECHTASK2/README.md

 # CODTECHTASK2
-This project involves deploying a simple web application using Amazon Web Services (AWS).

 It aims in building chat application using firebase using a cloud platform We set up the firebase followed by building the chat application